LSDcircuits/lsd_ultraS/README.txt

 schematics folder:

 - Schematics for use with RP2040-Zero
-- simulation to the H-bridge out put and amplifier
+- simulation to the H-bridge out put and amplifier (test - gains)
 - spice models used

 Code dir: